dmtram/PINOGRIv_WRR/README.md

 PINOGRI is a calibration tool for 2D hydrogeological model, using Pilot points, with two main options :
 (1) estimation of transmissivity and storativity (#HYDRO) (2) joint estimation of hydrodynamic and lithological parameters (#LITHO]

+THe code source is the one used to compute the result of the article "CONSTRAINING 2D HYDROGEOLOGICAL INVERSION WITH 3D LITHOLOGICAL DATA".
+The input data covers the 4 synthetic cases described in the article (HYDRO/LITHO for the option - ALL/FEW for the samplings)